gotoariel/folium-demo/README.md

 # Summary

 A barebones Flask app that demonstrates some basic Folium functionality using the WMATA API.
+The boilerplate for hosting the app on Heroku is included.

-A Jupyter notebook (`demo.ipynb`) goes into more depth, with more examples using GeoJSON and the Walk Score API.
+The core of this demo is the Jupyter notebook (`demo.ipynb`).
+It goes into depth, with links, comments, and examples including GeoJSON/choropleths and the Walk Score API.
 An HTML version of the notebook is available as `demo.html`.

-This repo is meant to showcase possibilities, not best practices.
+The rest of the repo takes one of those examples and shows how it can be delivered through a web browser.
+The code is meant to showcase possibilities, not best practices.
 Don't judge me.

 ## Environment

-The code was developed under Python 2.7 on Ubuntu 16.04.
+The project was developed under Python 2.7 on Ubuntu 16.04.

 An environment is provided in `environment.yml`.
 Using Conda you can run `conda env create -f environment.yml` to create a virtual environment with all the dependencies for both the Flask app and Jupyter notebook.